martin-arvidsson/InterpretableWordEmbeddings/README.md

 ### Toy example

-To show how to use the code, we consider one of the priors described in the paper, and apply it to the freely available Gutenberg data (https://www.gutenberg.org/).
+To illustrate how to use the code, we consider one of the priors described in the paper, and apply it to the freely available Gutenberg data (https://www.gutenberg.org/).
 It's a great resource, check it out!

 #### (1) Downloading, cleaning and preprocesessing

-As a first step, we (1.1) download the Gutenberg data using the R package ```gutenbergr```, (1.2) apply some rudimentary cleaning (e.g. remove non-alphanumeric characters, lower-case, etc.), and (1.3) prepare it for use within word embeddings (e.g. assign negative-sampling probabilities)
+As a first step, we (1.1) download the Gutenberg data using the R package ```gutenbergr```, (1.2) apply some rudimentary cleaning (e.g. remove non-alphanumeric characters, make it lower-case) and (1.3) process it for specific use with word embeddings (e.g. assign weighted negative-sampling probabilities)

 ```
 # (1.1) Download